Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Perfect For: Running, Biking, Views

 As a former landfill turned green space, Leslie Knope would be so proud of Green Hills County Park.
 This 73-acre green space has 1.8 miles of paved trails and 2 miles of mountain biking trails.
-There’s also a short and steep rocky climb that offers a 360-degree view of Wake County and the downtown Raleigh skyline.
+A short and steep rocky climb offers a 360-degree view of Wake County and the downtown Raleigh skyline.

 This park also connects to the Neuse River Greenway, which we’ll mention more about shortly!